-I am teaching the following courses within the Mathematical Sciences, University of Greenwich.
+I am teaching, or have taught, one the following modules within the Mathematical Sciences at the University of Greenwich.

 MATH1151: Partial Differential Equations (Level 6)